-- The factory shall not engage in or support the use of child labor in any way, including apprenticeship programs and Subcontractors. - The use of homework is not allowed by PUMA as no effective control of child labor provisions is feasible for homeworkers. - The factory shall have a clear written policy against child labor and apply specific working conditions for young workers, as per legal requirements. - The factory shall have written procedures to educate all employees, including managers and supervisors, about the policy and quarantee its enforcement, and ensure that all employees' files contain adequate documentation proving their legal age
+- The factory shall not engage in or support the use of child labor in any way, including apprenticeship programs and Subcontractors. - The use of homework is not allowed by PUMA as no effective control of child labor provisions is feasible for homeworkers. - The factory shall have a clear written policy against child labor, including the worst forms of - child labor, and apply specific working conditions for young workers, as per legal requirements. - The factory shall have written procedures to educate all employees, including managers and supervisors, about the policy and guarantee its enforcement, and ensure that all employees' files contain adequate documentation proving their legal age